massimo-zaniboni/asterisell-v5/doc/manual/topics/internals/coding-notes.md

 Add upgrade jobs extending the database also in already production instances.
 TODO complete this

+### Changes to CDR format

+The upgrade job must report TRUE to "the CDR table is modified".

+Update the Haskell code that

+- specify the CDR format
+- sends CDR to the DBMS

+Update the PHP code that:

+- display debug-info in the call-report
+- backup and restore CDRS

 ## How generating UI web modules

 ```